Not why addiction, but why the pain? – Dr. Gabor Maté

 Individual trauma results from an event, series of events, or set of circumstances experienced by an individual as physically or emotionally harmful or life-threatening with lasting adverse effects on the individual’s functioning and mental, physical, social, emotional, or spiritual well-being.

-Roots through Recovery’s Clinical Director, Monica Martocci, LMFT says, “What matters most are the individual’s core personal beliefs and their sensitivity to stress, not whether a family member, therapist or other outsider deems an experience traumatic”.
-Paradoxically, many people experience trauma at some point in their life and don’t understand or acknowledge the trauma, so it goes untreated and manifests itself in fear and hopelessness, depression, anxiety, and in the most severe cases, Post-Traumatic Stress Disorder (PTSD).
+Roots through Recovery’s Clinical Director, Diana Kang, PsyD. says, “Trauma does not discriminate can can impact anyone.
+Everyone has a different perception of trauma, and how it is experienced in the body and mind varies greatly from person to person.”
+Unfortunately, many people experience trauma at some point in their life and don’t understand or acknowledge the trauma, so it goes untreated and manifests itself in fear and hopelessness, depression, anxiety, and in the most severe cases, Post-Traumatic Stress Disorder (PTSD).

 The Adverse Childhood Experiences study conducted by Kaiser Permanente and the CDC in the 90s developed a tool for measuring an individual’s exposure to events that could be experienced as traumatic, including abuse or neglect.
 Some examples of adverse childhood experiences include: physical and emotional abuse or neglect, sexual abuse, witnessing abuse of a parent or another child, substance misuse in the household, divorce of parents and the incarceration of a family member.
 Although as one reads through the list and these events seem all too common in households we know or our own, ACEs are strongly related to the development and prevalence of a wide range of health problems throughout life, including those associated with substance use and abuse.